flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 own advantage.
-In a [daring lightning strike](http://wiki.eveonline.com/en/wiki/Year_YC110#The_Caldari_Invasion), Heth used the failure of CONCORD's rapid response capabilities (and with help from Admiral Eterrur, who sabotaged the Federation's early warning systems) to sweep through [Algogille](http://evetravel.wordpress.com/2010/03/02/algogille-graveyard/) (the headquarters of the Federation Navy) and
+In a [daring lightning strike](http://wiki.eveonline.com/en/wiki/Year_YC110#The_Caldari_Invasion), Heth used the failure of CONCORD's rapid response capabilities (and with help from Admiral Eturrur, who sabotaged the Federation's early warning systems) to sweep through [Algogille](http://evetravel.wordpress.com/2010/03/02/algogille-graveyard/) (the headquarters of the Federation Navy) and